 Where should this meeting take place?

 The marriage meeting should take place somewhere public.
 It is absolutely important that you are not hidden away and there should be a safe and comfortable way for one party to leave should they choose to.
-Pick somewhere quiet like a coffee shop, a park etc, somewhere populated but not too busy as to cause distraction or inconvenience.
+Pick somewhere quiet like a coffee shop, a park, etc, somewhere populated but not too busy as to cause distraction or inconvenience.

 Who will attend?

 Both of you should bring one additional person.
 Let’s call them your “check-mate”; the mate who keeps you in check!
 This is a responsible person who will have a level head and look out for your best interests.
-Choose someone who will not hesitate to scrutinise the other person, ask the questions maybe you will shy away from and ensure your are being the real you.
+Choose someone who will not hesitate to scrutinize the other person, ask the questions maybe you will shy away from and ensure you are being the real you.
 This person must be your senior though not necessarily age wise.
 This could be a colleague, a boss, a family friend, a senior family member or maybe someone of high standing from within your community.
 The person you bring must be someone you trust and you must listen to them when they bring up concerns.
 And they must absolutely not be a yes man who will just go along with what you say otherwise they are useless to you.